 08 July 2021.
 It is with great regret that the Board of Church and Peace decided not to hold the 2021 International Conference as a face-to-face event in Strasbourg, France, as planned.
 The ongoing pandemic, travel restrictions and thus the likely exclusion of some...

 The members of the French-speaking network of Church and Peace have written a letter to the churches in France.
 They wish to draw their attention to recent statements by French leaders who associate the role of the police with that of the army, implying a situation of civil war.

-Registration is now open for the international conference in Strasbourg from 2-5 September 2021 on “Images of God and Nonviolence”.
+Registration is now open for the international online conference from 2-5 September 2021 on “Images of God and Nonviolence”.

 On 19 April 2021, Church and Peace hosted an online conversation on “The Politics of Division” and the question whether the UK government was using an agenda of ‘white nationalism’ to divide communities.

 Wethen, 22 April 2021.
 The commitments of the Charta Oecumenica, signed by the European churches today 20 years ago, are also a challenge for Church and Peace.
 Chair Antje Heider-Rottwilm reflects.

 16 March 2021.
 “Building Peace from the ground up” was the theme of our recent Church and Peace Britain and Ireland regional conference on 13 March 2021 co-organised with the Fellowship of Reconciliation UK.
 Thinking about a world which seems to be overwhelmed by hatred manifesting itself both in physical forms and through hate speech, we felt blessed in having a range of inspiring speakers who shared their experience and wisdom with us in keynote addresses and in workshops.